ckinger23/mountaintop/QUICKSTART.md

 - Try deleting `node_modules` and running `npm install` again

 ### Can't see games
-- Make sure you created a season, week, and games in the database
+- Games are automatically seeded on first run - check the backend logs
 - Check that the week's lock_time is in the future

 ### Picks won't submit